Erfan-ram/cpp-2014/README.md

 ---

->C++ 2014 Features
+*`C++ 2014 Features`
 - [Function return type deduction](#function-return-type-deduction)
 - [constexpr Specifier](#constexpr-specifier)
 - [Aggregate member initialization](#aggregate-member-initialization)
 - [lambdas](#lambdas)
 ---
 ## Function return type deduction
-Type deduction (also sometimes called type inference) is a feature that allows the compiler to deduce the type of an object from the object’s initializer.
-To use type deduction, the 'auto' keyword is used in place of the variable’s type:
+Type deduction (also sometimes called type inference) is a feature that allows the compiler to `deduce the type of an object` from the object’s initializer.
+To use type deduction, the `auto` keyword is used in place of the variable’s type:

 ```cpp
   auto d = 5.0 ; // 5.0 is a double literal, so d will be type double
   auto i = 1 + 2; // 1 + 2 evaluates to an int, so i will be type int
   auto x = i; // i is an int, so x will be type int too
 ```
-Type deduction will not work for objects that do not have initializers or empty initializers.
+Type deduction will not work for objects that do `not have initializers` or `empty initializers`.
 Thus, the following is not valid:
 ```cpp
   auto x; // The compiler is unable to deduce the type of x